Skip to content

 Place this in .claude/settings.json to apply it project-wide (committed to the repo) or .claude/settings.local.json for local-only rules.

-This replaces the deprecated ignorePatterns configuration (docs).
+This replaces the deprecated ignorePatterns configuration (settings docs).

-Reliability caveat: Multiple filed reports confirm that permissions.deny rules have silently failed to enforce in production versions of Claude Code, allowing reads of explicitly denied files without prompting (GitHub issue #27040, #6699).
+Reliability caveat: multiple filed reports confirm that permissions.deny rules have silently failed to enforce in production versions of Claude Code, allowing reads of explicitly denied files without prompting (GitHub issue #27040, #6699).
 Treat permissions.deny as a first layer, not a sole control.
 The PreToolUse hook described below is currently the more reliable enforcement layer.

-Gitignore Integration
+Gitignore integration

 {